transentis/bptk_py/docs/in_depth/in_depth_architecture/in_depth_architecture.rst

 This leads to the following result:

-Let's what happens behind the scenes in order to produce that result:
+What happens behind the scenes in order to produce this result?

-As mentioned above, the ``bptk`` object doesn't contain much logic of its own, because we want to decouple the bptk API from the components that actually *do* things.
+As mentioned above, the ``bptk`` object doesn't contain much logic of its own, because we want to decouple the API from the components that actually *do* things.

 The visualizer decouples simulation and visualization by forwarding method calls for the simulation to a ``simulation_wrapper`` (step 3) and later create the plots from the result data (step 9).